ayushi18-agarwal/RecruitIQ/README.md

 ---

-⭐ If you found this project useful, please consider giving it a star on GitHub!
+## ⭐ If you found this project useful, please consider giving it a star on GitHub!

+---

+## About

+RecruitIQ is an AI-powered Recruitment Intelligence and Decision Support Platform that automates candidate evaluation, interview preparation, recruiter analytics, and hiring workflows using semantic AI and Large Language Models.